carbon-language/carbon-lang/docs/project/goals.md

 language.
 Even pleasant surprises, when too frequent, can become a problem due to establishing brittle baseline performance that cannot be reliably sustained.

 **Leave no room for a lower level language.** Programmers should not need to leave the rules and structure of Carbon, whether to gain control over performance problems or to gain access to hardware facilities.

-#### Both software and language evolution
+#### Software and language evolution

 Titus Winters writes in "Non-Atomic Refactoring and Software Sustainability":